Yu-AnChen/UnMICST-info/index.md

 </p>

 ## Introduction
 Nuclei segmentation, especially for tissues, is a challenging and unsolved problem.
 Convolutional neural networks are particularly well-suited for this task: separating the foreground class (nuclei pixels) from the background class.
-UnMICST generates probability maps where the intensity at each pixel defines how confident the pixel has been correctly classified to the aforementioned classes.
-These maps can make downstream image binarization more accurate using tools such as s3segmenter. https://github.com/HMS-IDAC/S3segmenter.
-UnMICST currently uses the UNet architecture (Ronneberger et al., 2015) but Mask R-CNN and Pyramid Scene Parsing (PSP)Net are coming very soon! **The concept, models, and training data are featured here: https://www.biorxiv.org/content/10.1101/2021.04.02.438285v1 **
+UnMICST generates probability maps (in the case of semantic segmentation) where the intensity at each pixel defines how confident the pixel has been correctly classified to the aforementioned classes, and bounding boxes with binary masks (instance segmentation).
 ![](/images/probmaps.png)

 ## Contents